 VectorName is just one way of implementing Name objects.
-Next to representing the sequence of name components as a vector, we can also represent the sequence of name components as a single string object in which the different components are separated by an appropriate delimiter char.
+Next to representing the sequence of name components as a Vector, we can also represent the sequence of name components as a single String object in which the different components are separated by an appropriate delimiter char.
 We call this class StringName.
-A StringName object represents the name "~/cpp/source/Main.C" as the string "~#cpp#source#Main.C" using '#' as the delimiter char.
+A StringName object represents the name "java.lang.Object" as the String "java#lang#Object" using '#' as the delimiter char.1